Anthony Richardson (American football): 2023

 During his first training camp with the Colts, Richardson underwent nasal septum surgery to improve his breathing.
 On August 15, 2023, Richardson was named by head coach Shane Steichen as the Colts' starting quarterback over Gardner Minshew and Sam Ehlinger.

-On September 10, Richardson made his NFL debut in Week 1 against the Jacksonville Jaguars.
-Richardson threw his first touchdown pass to Michael Pittman Jr., ran for a touchdown, and threw his first career interception to Tyson Campbell in the 31–21 loss.
+Richardson made his NFL debut in the season-opener against the Jacksonville Jaguars.
+He threw his first touchdown pass to Michael Pittman Jr., ran for a touchdown, and threw his first career interception to Tyson Campbell in the 31–21 loss.
 During Week 2 against the Houston Texans, Richardson ran for two touchdowns before leaving the eventual 31–20 road victory with a concussion in the second quarter as a result of a hit taken as he scored his second touchdown.
 On September 22, Richardson was declared out in Week 3 due to a concussion he suffered against the Texans.
 He returned the following week against the Los Angeles Rams and recorded two passing touchdowns and a rushing touchdown, erasing a 23-point deficit in a 29–23 overtime loss.
 His rushing touchdown in this game marked the first time in NFL history that a rookie quarterback had scored a rushing touchdown in each of his first three starts.
 On October 9, Richardson was placed on injured reserve due to a grade three AC joint sprain he suffered in Week 5 against the Tennessee Titans, which was initially announced for him to miss one-to-two months.
 On October 18, the Colts announced that Richardson would miss the rest of the season, and he successfully underwent shoulder surgery to repair the sprain six days later.